Geva Mentor: Sunshine Coast Lightning

-In 2016 it was announced that Mentor had signed for Sunshine Coast Lightning in Suncorp Super Netball.
+In 2016 it was announced that Mentor had signed for Sunshine Coast Lightning in Super Netball.
 In February 2017, she was named captain of the new franchise.
 She subsequently captained the Lighting teams that won the 2017 and 2018 Suncorp Super Netball titles.
 Mentor was named the 2017 Suncorp Super Netball Player of the Year.
-In 2017 and 2018, she was also named as the goalkeeper in the Suncorp Super Netball Team of the Year.
+In 2017 and 2018, she was also named as the goalkeeper in the Super Netball Team of the Year.
 Mentor made her 150th ANZ Championship/Suncorp Super Netball appearance in the 2018 Round 5 match against Adelaide Thunderbirds.